FLATLAY/flatlayWiki/flatlay-user-story.md

 a collection can be edited and deleted.

 ### Create post
-Users can create a post, a post includes a photo with description, the post is called Flatlay and other users can like it or write a comment on it.
+Users can create a post, the post includes a photo with description.
+The post is called ***Flatlay*** and other users can like it or write a comment on it.

 ![Screenshot 169](/uploads/screenshot-169.png "Screenshot 169")